From Outsider to In-novator—A Scientist Determined to Transform Health Care

 Once in the program, he discovered his passion for sleep as one of the four main pillars of health, and developed a keen interest in machine learning, artificial intelligence, and health technology.
 He joined NYU School of Medicine Department of Population Health and the Department of Psychiatry after receiving an NIH grant.
 This was the opportunity he dreamed of and once he hit his stride doing pioneering research, he received several other NIH grants, one of which received a perfect score (a rare accomplishment for any scientist), to continue his exploration of improving population health and making healthcare work for all.

-Today, he has over 100 publications, book chapters and conference presentations to his credit, and his work has appeared in media outlets such as CBS, CNN, NBC, The Associated Press, The Guardian, and The Huffington Post.
-Dr. Seixas currently serves as the Chair for the American Academy of Sleep Medicine Young Investigator Research Forum and a member of the Artificial Intelligence and Machine Learning sub-committee for the American Academy of Sleep Medicine, and was named a finalist for the 2019 Google Next Conference in London.
+Dr. Seixas has over 100 publications, book chapters and conference presentations to his credit, and his work has appeared in media outlets such as CBS, CNN, NBC, The Associated Press, The Guardian, and The Huffington Post.
+Dr. Seixas currently serves as the Chair for the American Academy of Sleep Medicine Young Investigator Research Forum and a member of the Artificial Intelligence and Machine Learning sub-committee for the American Academy of Sleep Medicine, and was named as one of the top 100 most inspiring Black scientists by Cell Press and as an Educator Champion by Amazon Web Services.
 Still, he prefers to define himself as husband to Meghan, and the father of his two children, Zahra and Khari.

 While Dr. Seixas’ journey has led him to a place of success, it is far from over.
 He continues to nurture the unshakeable faith that has always guided his life.
 And, like his grandma taught him, he will always ask the big, fundamental questions he believes will transform healthcare for the better.